|Mike Higgins, Lead Pastor

 Why is the Gospel good news?
 I will quote the David Crowder Band: “I am full of earth.
 You are heaven’s worth.
 I am stained with dirt, prone to depravity.
 You are everything that is bright and clean, the antonym of me.
 You are divinity.
 But a certain sign of grace is this: From the broken earth flowers come up pushing through the dirt.
 You are holy, holy, holy.
 All heaven cries, ‘Holy, holy God.’”

-I am ever grateful for the road that led me to the welcoming doors of South City Church over 3 years ago.
-While here in St. Louis the Lord has continued to do a great work in my heart and life.
+I am ever grateful for the road that the Lord has (and continues to) lead me down.
+Over 5 years ago that road led me to St. Louis and eventually to the welcoming doors of South City Church.
 After graduating from Covenant Seminary in the summer of 2011 with a M.A. in Educational Ministry I have had the great blessing of working with the beautiful women of our church and community.
+In the summer of 2013 I had the great pleasure of increasing my role to include facilitating the other adult education programs of the church.

 Why is the Gospel good news?
-Because I am a broken person living in a broken world in need of hope for today and for all the days ever after.
-I am filled with eternal hope by the good news that God not only cares about my brokenness, but also loves me enough to enter into my life and usher in change.
+The Gospel is THE good news because I am a broken person living in a broken world.
+I need hope for this moment, for today and for all the days ever after.
+I am filled with this eternal hope by the promises of God.
+He not only cares about my brokenness, but He loves me enough to enter into my messy life and usher in change.

 |Caroline Scruggs, Youth Ministry Coordinator